 When I outgrew the DS212J I was able to reuse those hard drives so it wasn’t a bad investment.
-I still have the DS212J and use it with older drives for testing and experimentation.
-A single drive Synology NAS would be even less expensive but it doesn’t have any RAID data protection so I wouldn’t recommend it.
+A single bay Synology NAS would be even less expensive but it doesn’t have any RAID data protection so I wouldn’t recommend it.
 Instead of a one bay NAS I’d recommend a two bay NAS and just buy one drive to start if you want to minimize the initial costs.
 Once you’re sold on the Synology you can easily add a second drive for data protection.

 A 2-bay model may be ideal for you.
 The sweet spot for cost/TB is currently 6TB drives.
 Although prices continue to drop and larger drives may be reasonably priced, especially if on sale.
-With two 6TB drives you can get 4TB of RAID protected, usable space.
+With two 6TB drives you can get nearly 6TB of RAID protected, usable space at a reasonable cost.
 This is a lot of space.
-Unless you are doing video, have a lot of high-quality music, or take a lot of photos this is may be all you need.
+Unless you are doing video, have a lot of high-quality music, or take a lot of photos this may be all you need.
 I didn’t outgrow that DS212J until I started using it to store video files.
 Typical data such as word processing documents, spreadsheets and presentations don’t use a lot of space.
-Unless you're a professional or prolific photographer, a two drive model can also handle your photo library.
+Unless you’re a professional or prolific photographer, a two drive model can also handle your photo library.

 Of course, there are exceptions to these rules so you should at least go through the file section of this chapter.
 But don’t worry about getting it right down to the last byte.